BinaryAnalysisPlatform/bap-tutorial/README.md

 The last command will ssh you into the installed virtual machine, that has BAP and all the necessary libraries readily available.
-It also have Emacs preinstalled and configured to work with OCaml.
+It also has Emacs preinstalled and configured to work with OCaml.

 If you're going to take only the Python part of the tutorial and do not want to install any virtual machines, then you can use BAP's